JacenBoy/misaka-bot/README.md

 # misaka-bot
- A private bot for use in my anime recommendation server
+ A private bot for use in my anime recommendation server.
+No support will be provided for this bot; if you can't figure out how to host it yourself, you're better off going with a better quality bot anyway.